ASFHyP3/OPERA-DISP-TMS/README.md

 See [Develop Setup](#developer-setup)

 ## Credentials
-This repositories assumes that you have credentials for `urs.earthdata.nasa.gov` (Earthdata login) and `uat.urs.earthdata.nasa.gov` (Earthdata login UAT) configured in your `netrc` file.
+This repository assumes that you have credentials for `urs.earthdata.nasa.gov` (Earthdata login) and `uat.urs.earthdata.nasa.gov` (Earthdata login UAT) configured in your `netrc` file.

 For instructions on setting up your Earthdata login (and Earthdata login UAT) via a `.netrc` file, check out this [guide](https://harmony.earthdata.nasa.gov/docs#getting-started).